LGM-30 Minuteman: Deployment

-A total of 450 LGM-30G missiles are emplaced at F.E.
+A total of 400 LGM-30G missiles are emplaced at F.E.
 Warren Air Force Base, Wyoming (90th Missile Wing), Minot Air Force Base, North Dakota (91st Missile Wing), and Malmstrom Air Force Base, Montana (341st Missile Wing).
 All Minuteman I and Minuteman II missiles have been retired.
 The United States prefers to keep its MIRV deterrents on submarine-launched Trident Nuclear Missiles In 2014, the Air Force decided to put fifty Minuteman III silos into "warm" unarmed status, taking up half of the 100 slots in America's allowable nuclear reserve.
 These can be reloaded in the future if necessary.
+Minot AFB and Malmstrom AFB each have 17 empty and 133 active silos in their missile fields.
+F.E.
+Warren AFB has 16 empty and 134 active silos.